Dementia affects everyone!

 There are dementia specific programs that offer services with dementia as the focus.
 These programs are geared towards people with dementia, activities that meet their needs and which provide even more support for caregivers.

-You might want to review this step-by-step guide to choosing day care with tips to get started.
+You might want to review this step-by-step guide to choosing day care with tips to get started and a locator.

 There may also be day out programs offered in your community by different organizations, including church outreach organizations or senior ministries.
 These are usually held for a few hours one morning a week and mimic programs offered at the ‘senior center.’
 There may be a faith based activity accompanying the program, such as prayer time or devotion.
 These programs are usually low or no cost to the participant, held in convenient locations or include friends that you trust.
 Check them out and see if they would work for you and your senior.